cyberjunky/home-assistant-custom-components/README.md

 [Eneco Toon as Domotica controller](http://www.domoticaforum.eu/viewforum.php?f=87)

 This component reads the Thermostat Mode, Current Temperature and it's Setpoint.
-You can also control the thermostat Mode and Setpoint (target temperature)
+You can also control the thermostat Mode and Setpoint. (target temperature)

 ### Installation